marnelalcantara-collab/olist-sql-analysis/README.md

 ### 1. Convert One-Time Buyers into Repeat Customers

-Launch a 30-day post-purchase email or voucher campaign for one-time buyers, offering a small discount on their next purchase.
-Medium-spending customers should be prioritized because they contributed **$9.17M or 57.26%** of total customer spending.
+Introduce a simple loyalty or rewards program that gives customers points, discounts, or exclusive offers after each purchase.
+Prioritize Medium-spending and one-time customers with personalized rewards based on their previous purchases, since Medium-spending customers generated $9.17M (57.26%) of total spending while 96.88% of customers were one-time buyers.

 ### 2. Prepare for Peak-Season Demand